vapor/multipart-kit/README.md

 Note that the array elements always include the index (as opposed to just `[]`) in order to support complex nesting.

 ### Attribution

-This library contains code from the `OrderedCollection` module from https://github.com/apple/swift-collections.
-See: NOTICE.txt.